-Facility Name Select ONLY one Select ONLY one: Line List Outbreak #: Iphis?
-Facility Address Respiratory 🗆 Resident  Index Case Symptom Onset Date: YYYY-MM-DD Facility Phone and Ext Enteric 🗆 Patient  Control Measures Started Date: YYYY-MM-DD Contact Person #1 Children 🗆 Submission Date: YYYY- MM-DD Contact Person #2 Staff 🗆 Submitted By:
+Facility Name Select ONLY o ne: Select ONLY one: - 1 Line List Outbreak #: iPHIS?
+Facility Address Respiratory Resident Index Case Symptom Onset Date: YYYY-MM-DD Facility Phone and Ext Enteric Patient Control Measures Started Date: YYYY-MM-DD Contact Person #1 Children Submission Date: YYYY- MM-DD Contact Person #2 Staff ] Submitted By:

-Respiratory Enteric Submit line list when: Submit line list when two or more people have: (1) Two or more cases of acute respiratory infections occur within 48hrs with a common epi-link (i.e., unit, floor) in residents; OR (1) Two or more episodes of diarrhea (i.e., loose/watery bowel movements) within a 24- hour period; OR Fever (37.8°C) Nausea/Vo (2) One or more laboratory confirmed case(s) of influenza in a resident; OR (3) One or more positive tests for COVID-19 in (2) Two or more episodes of vomiting within a 24-hour period; OR (3) One or more episodes of diarrhea AND one or Headache Diarrhea (4) Directed by local public health unit. more episodes of vomiting within a 24-hour period.
-(4) Directed by local PHU.
-Malaise/Fatigue Shortness o Breath New Cough Muscle Ach Other
+Respiratory Enteric Symptoms Submit line list when: (1) Please see Respiratory infection Outbreaks in Institutions and Public Hospitals Appendix for current outbreak definitions Submit line list when two or more people have: (1) Please see Gastroenteritis Outbreaks in Institutions and Public Hospitals Appendix for current outbreak definitions Fever (37.8°C) Nausea/Vomiting Sore (2) If there are two or more clients/patients/residents with similar symptoms(3) As directed by the local PHU.
+(2) Two or more episodes of vomiting within a 24-hour period(3) One or more episodes of diarrhea AND one or Headache Diarrhea Nasal more episodes of vomiting within a 24-hour period.
+(4) As directed by the PHU.
+Malaise/Fatigue Shortness of Breath Loss of taste/Smell New Cough Muscle Aches Other